 Budget Center Director of Research Scott Graves joined The Center at Sierra Health Foundation and the San Joaquin Valley Health Fund for a health fund partner convening where he presented the breakout session: “Dollars and Democracy: A Guide to the County Budget Process.”

-Join The Pew Charitable Trusts and the California Budget & Policy Center for an expert convening on Thursday, November 17, about California Secure Choice, the new retirement savings program that was passed by the California Legislature and signed into law by Governor Jerry Brown.
+The Pew Charitable Trusts and the California Budget & Policy Center hosted an expert convening about California’s Secure Choice, the new retirement savings program that was passed by the California Legislature and signed into law by Governor Jerry Brown.

 The San Diego County Treasurer-Tax Collector’s Office hosted their “Debt Symposium,” which was designed to educate public agencies and their financial staff members on the aspects of debt financing, new debt instruments, federal compliance, and updates in the field of public finance.
 Budget Center Executive Director Chris Hoene served on the panel discussing “The November Ballot, Future Ballots, and the California Budget.”